SAEON/data-portal/src/services/api/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 # Start the service
+Some configuration is required (refer to "Environment configuration" below).
+After adding an appropriate .env file, control the service via NPM.

 ```sh
 # From the API service directory root
 npm install